geosolutions-it/MapStore2/docs/developer-guide/extensions.md

 MapStore supports dynamic import of plugins and extensions.

-Dynamically imported plugins or extensions uses lazy-loading: components, reducers and epics will be loaded once plugin or extension is in the list of plugins configured for the current page (via `localConfig.json`).
+Dynamically imported plugins or extensions uses lazy-loading: components, reducers and epics will be loaded once plugin or extension is in the list of plugins configured for the current page (eg. via `localConfig.json` or plugins selected to be included in a context).

 !!! note